Start:Jul 02, 2025

 See where that takes you.
 It's not meant to go much farther than a short conversation.
 The point is to notice that there are friendly people out there who, if given the chance, could be very encouraging.

 Make it a habit to notice others, look them in the eye and talk to them.
+If they don't talk back, then maybe they just can't hear you.

 Step 9